chenxingqiang/jax-sklearn/doc/glossary.rst

         careful not to apply ``fit_transform`` to the entirety of a dataset (i.e. training and test data together) before further modelling, as this results in :term:`data leakage`.

-    ``get_feature_names``
-        Primarily for :term:`feature extractors`, but also used for other transformers to provide string names for each column in the output of the estimator's :term:`transform` method.
-It outputs a list of strings and may take a list of strings as input, corresponding to the names of input columns from which output column names can be generated.
-By default input features are named x0, x1, ....

     ``get_feature_names_out``
         Primarily for :term:`feature extractors`, but also used for other